 One of these hands, in its early stages, was a relatively small group of Christian writers who were instrumental in narrowing down and defining what true Christianity was.
 They presented the case for a cohesive Christianity by picking apart the “heterodoxical” (diverse) threads that lie outside of the parameter of what became established “orthodoxy” (uniform).
 These authors were known as the “heresiologists” because they wrote about what was seen as the corruption or heresy of a more pure and “original” Christian doctrine.

 The writings of the heresiologists are a valuable record of not only the way in which they were shaping the emerging orthodoxy, but they also provide a rare record of the writings of the gnostics.

-Here is an excellent overview of the hereseologists and I refer the reader to this well researched history.
+Here is an excellent and concise overview of the hereseologists and I refer the reader to this well researched history.

 “When most of the heresiologists were writing – the second and third centuries – there wasn’t any standard of orthodoxy that was officially codified or enforced, because there wasn’t an official church that could have codified or enforced it.
 Christianity was still a very decentralized and diverse religious movement.
 Several different varieties of Christianity existed, each of which was claimed by its adherents to be normal, true Christianity, while the rival versions were riddled with dangerous errors.
 Effectively, each type of early Christianity saw itself as orthodox and the others as heresies.” (ref)

 “An official church that championed one of these varieties of early Christianity – the heresiologists’ variety – at the expense of the others only arose with the Roman Emperor Constantine’s embrace of Christianity in the fourth century.” (ref)